mimizone/kubernetes-rke-baremetal/README.md

 # RKE based setup of kubernetes on bare metal

-notes on how to setup a kubernetes cluster on bare metal using the rancher/rke installer.
+below are notes on how to setup a kubernetes cluster on bare metal using the rancher/rke installer.

+Subfolders explain how to set up [metallb load balancer](./metallb/) and [Rook persistent storage](./rook/)

 # prepare the servers